-- 1. An Edition must be in keeping with the overall issue to be reported on the same ABC Certificate - a) The Edition must carry a logotype/masthead incorporating the generic name of the Main Edition. - b) The branding and appearance of the Edition must not give the impression that it is a different publication than the Main Edition.
-For the avoidance of doubt a change in format alone (such as a change in publication size) will not infringe this requirement. - c) The Edition must carry the same cover date/issue identification as the Main Edition. - d) The Edition must be published and distributed on or about the same date as the Main Edition. - e) At least 70% of the advertisements in the Main Edition must appear in the Edition.
-Note: - i) Advertisements are defined as all advertising including ROP, display, classified and advertorials. - ii) Advertisements that have been changed in the Edition but are from the same advertiser are treated as appearing in the Edition for this purpose. - f) The Edition must have a similar advertising / editorial ratio to the Main Edition. - g) The Edition's pagination must not change by more than 30% from the Main Edition. - h) The addition of a wrap-round ('wrap') to copies of an issue can be ignored for ABC purposes (i.e. will not be considered part of the publication) providing: - i) The wrap consists of multiples of 4 pages. - ii) The wrap is not included in the issue's page numbering. - iii) The normal publication including masthead remains intact inside the wrap. - iv) The front page of the wrap carries branding/masthead consistent with the publication inside, sufficient for the consumer to identify the publication
+- An Edition must be in keeping with the overall issue to be reported on the same ABC Certificate - a) The Edition must carry a logotype/masthead incorporating the generic name of the Main Edition. - b) The branding and appearance of the Edition must not give the impression that it is a different publication than the Main Edition.
+For the avoidance of doubt a change in format alone (such as a change in publication size) will not infringe this requirement. - c) The Edition must carry the same cover date/issue identification as the Main Edition. - d) The Edition must be published and distributed on or about the same date as the Main Edition. - e) The Edition must have a similar advertising / editorial ratio to the Main Edition. - f) The Edition's pagination must not change by more than 30% from the Main Edition. - g) The addition of a wrap-round ('wrap') to copies of an issue can be ignored for ABC purposes (i.e. will not be considered part of the publication) providing: - i) The wrap consists of multiples of 4 pages. - ii) The wrap is not included in the issue's page numbering. - iii) The normal publication including masthead remains intact inside the wrap. - iv) The front page of the wrap carries branding/masthead consistent with the publication inside, sufficient for the consumer to identify the publication